nguyennamthai/community-portal/README.md

 * Thymeleaf
 * Bootstrap 4

 This project isn't entirely complete yet, but the functionality has been there.
-You can run tests by cloning the repository and execute `mvn test`.
+You can run tests by cloning the repository and executing `mvn test`.
 Note that the project makes use of Project Lombok, you need to have its plugin in your IDE then.